 Calculate Z-Scores (standard scores), convert between Z-Scores and probabilities, and find percentiles with detailed statistical analysis.
-Perfect for standardizing data and understanding normal distribution.
+Perfect for standardizing data, identifying outliers, and understanding normal distribution in research, quality control, and data analysis.

 A Z-Score (also called a standard score) is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It's measured in terms of standard deviations from the mean.
 Z-Scores allow you to compare data points from different normal distributions and understand how unusual or typical a particular value is.